 Going to a car auction is a great way to pick up a bargain motor.
-There are lots of auctions all over the UK and if you’re not sure what you’re after then it might be worth going to a few to see what’s available.
+There are lots of auctions all over the UK and if you’re not sure what you’re after then you should go to a few to see what’s available.

 Arriving at the Auction